CatSkald/legendary-creatures/pages/about.en.md

 ---
-title: "About the project"
+title: About
-description: "About the project"
+description: About the project
+path: /about
+id: e07af505cd7c4747aaf1310a68d1801b
 page: true
 ---